hayleyygregg/AAD118/README.md

 ![Spine of Great Food Series Book Covers](http://www.designsponge.com/wp-content/uploads/2011/03/1.jpeg)

-One of my favourite book cover designs of Coralie's is her Penguin Classics Series.
-I found [this article](http://www.designsponge.com/2009/10/interview-coralie-bickford-smith-penguin-classics.html) which inspired me as Coralie talks about how she decided to conform to a grid for consistancy and 'a recognizable style that could work across a series of ten or more books, while allowing the covers to convey something of the character of the individual titles.'
+One of my favorite book cover designs of Coralie's is her Penguin Classics Series.
+I found [this article](http://www.designsponge.com/2009/10/interview-coralie-bickford-smith-penguin-classics.html) which inspired me as Coralie talks about how she decided to conform to a grid for consistency and 'a recognizable style that could work across a series of ten or more books, while allowing the covers to convey something of the character of the individual titles.'

 ![Penguin Classics Series Book Cover Designs](http://thingd-media-ec1.thefancy.com/default/265754035_49f94abc9bad.jpg)